 But Jesus said the son of man would say: "I never knew you, depart from me, you that work iniquity."

-Now, the message the son of man delivers before him will come as a shock to those on the so-called "Christian Right," who are proudly boast of being "Born-Again Christians" while being extreme right-wing partisan "conservative" Republicans sitting on the "right side of the political isle," though they are seen on the left by those they face.
+Now, the message the son of man delivers before him will come as a shock to those on the so-called "Christian Right" who proudly boast of being "Born-Again Christians" while being extreme right-wing partisan "conservative" Republicans sitting on the "right side of the political isle."

 Therefore, considering that, and considering their words, actions and behavior, right-wing conservative partisans are actually the "goats" who "work iniquity in the name of the Lord" -- because they generally serve Mammon and represent the powerful wealthy few who seek and fight for personal power, wealth and and domain and tend to be arrogant, self-righteous and self-important, and they are driven by self-interest and greed and apparently don't care how the working poor and the poor and the least of our brethren are treated.

-On the other hand, those on the left side of the political isle are, generally speaking, the "sheep," who have traditionally been motivated by the best interests of the vast majority, the poor and the least of our brethren, and are advocates of peace.
-In the Sixties they were called "doves" on the left, as opposed by "hawks" who were proud right-wing militants.
+On the other hand, those on the left side of the political isle are, generally speaking, the "sheep," who have traditionally been motivated by the best interests of the vast majority, the poor and the least of our brethren, and are supposed to be advocates of peace.
+(In the Sixties those on the left were called "doves," as opposed by right wing militants who were called "hawks.")

-Of course, most Christians have been led to believe that the son of man who renders judgment will be Jesus himself, and it's no wonder.
-As the Christian Right will quickly point out that in the Christian Bible (as we know it), the authors (or later copiers or translators) wrote that the "Son of man shall sit upon the throne of his glory, and as King shall say unto them ..."
-Also, the authors wrote that Jesus said: "I will profess to them ..." which seems to indicate that the modern son of man will be Jesus himself, which is one of the several reasons Christians believe Jesus will come again, this time as a worldly King.
+Most Christians interpret Matthew to mean that the son of man who renders judgment will be Jesus himself, and it's no wonder.
+As the Christian Right will quickly point out, in the Christian Bible (as we know it), the authors (or later copiers or translators) wrote that the "Son of man shall sit upon the throne of his glory, and as King shall say unto them ..."
+And it was written that Jesus said: "I will profess to them ..." which seems to indicate that the modern son of man will be Jesus himself, which is one of the several reasons Christians believe Jesus will come again, this time as a worldly King.